Mexico Country Commercial Guide

 Travel and Tourism

-With Mexico’s proximity to and familiarity with the United States, it is no surprise that travel and tourism represent a best prospect sector for U.S. destinations attracting Mexican travelers.
-After an extremely difficult 2020 and 2021 for the entire global travel and tourism industry, it is expected that Mexico will continue to be one a top source of international travelers in 2022, boosted by improving economic conditions, increasing COVID 19 vaccination rates in both countries, and the reopening of U.S. travel and tourism services, in addition to the implementation of marketing campaigns to attract the Mexican traveler.
+With Mexico’s proximity to and familiarity with the United States, it is no surprise that travel and tourism represents a best prospect sector for U.S. destinations seeking Mexican travelers.
+After a difficult 2020 and 2021 for the global travel and tourism industry, Mexico experienced a significant recovery in travel numbers in 2022.
+These figures have been boosted by improving economic conditions and the reopening of U.S. travel and tourism services, in addition to the implementation of marketing campaigns to attract Mexican travelers.

 Overview

 The United States is the primary destination for Mexican travelers.
-In 2021, 10.4 million Mexicans traveled to the United States, representing 47 percent of total foreign arrivals to the United States.
-Due to the travel restrictions applied to the majority of the top travel and tourism markets to the United States, Mexico was for second year in a row, the largest source of international visitors.
-Nonetheless, the COVID-19 pandemic has caused serious negative effects on international travel and tourism to the United States, and Mexico is no exception.
-Even when 2021 saw a significant recovery in Mexican tourism to the United States, it was still 42 percent below 2019 record levels.
-In November 2021, the United States removed its restrictions for non-essential travel, including leisure travel, along the border with Mexico, which will be reflected in the increased number of Mexicans traveling to the United States by land in 2022.
-In addition, in June 2022, the United States lifted the COVID-19 testing requirement prior to entry but continues to require foreign nationals to provide proof of vaccination when traveling into the United States.
-According to the U.S. Department of Commerce’s National Travel and Tourism Office (NTTO), spending by Mexican travelers in 2021 totaled USD 11.7 billion.
+In 2022, 12.5 million Mexicans traveled to the United States, representing 24 percent of total foreign arrivals.
+Mexico the second-largest source of international visitors.
+Even though 2022 saw a significant recovery in Mexican tourism to the United States, it was still 31 percent below 2019 record levels.
+According to the U.S. Department of Commerce’s National Travel and Tourism Office (NTTO), spending by Mexican travelers in 2022 totaled USD 19.2 billion.
 The top destinations for Mexican travelers are Texas, California, Florida, Nevada, and New York, followed by New Mexico, Colorado, Illinois, and Georgia.

 Table: Arrivals of Mexican Travelers to the United States